earowley/bootnim/README.md

 ## Build Requirements

-* Latest Nim compiler
+* Nim 2.0+
-* Latest Zig compiler
+* Zig 0.13.0
-  * Any C compiler can be substituted
+  * Any C compiler can be substituted, but Zig has both a UEFI target and out-of-the-box cross-compilation

 ## Hello World